stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

   sync: true
 ```

-TemplateGroupInstance distributes template across multiple namespaces which are selected by labelSelector.
+TemplateGroupInstance distributes a template across multiple namespaces which are selected by labelSelector.
 It specifies the matching labels and tenant name.

 ### Namespace